Renovation + Addition | Mixed Use Building

 AutoShop Apartments

 Lower Moyamensing, a South Philadelphia neighborhood rich in industrial history, was once home to numerous textile and machinery factories housed in large brick buildings.
 As industries left, the neighborhood transformed, with abandoned industrial structures repurposed for modern residential and commercial uses, blending innovation with its industrial roots.
+This project preserves the area’s industrial heritage by integrating residential spaces into a commercial setting.

 The existing auto shop reflects Lower Moyamensing’s infill vernacular, with its single-story CMU block construction fitting the urban fabric yet lacking a strong connection to the community.
 The addition’s front profile mimics adjacent second-story bays, creating aesthetic continuity while introducing extended facade surfaces for larger windows, fresh air, and natural light.
 The brick veneer facade incorporates ledges for signage and privacy for street-facing balconies, enhancing functionality and design.